 Below is a list of the median annual salaries for Instructional Designers and Technologists in different U.S. states.

 |District of Columbia||$93,400|

-Tools & Technologies Used by Instructional Designers and Technologists
+What Tools & Technology do Instructional Designers and Technologists Use?

 Below is a list of the types of tools and technologies that Instructional Designers and Technologists may use on a daily basis: